le-garff-yoann/clovershell/README.md

 ## License

-clovershell-server is licensed under the Apache License, Version 2.0
+clovershell is licensed under the Apache License, Version 2.0